-- 9. Information, dissemination, and reporting requirements - a.
-The IRB shall have the authority and be responsible for promptly reporting information to OHRP on issues such as: - 1) any serious or continuing noncompliance by principal investigators with IRB requirements; this information shall be reported promptly to the Chancellor who is responsible for reporting to the OHRP; - 2) injuries to human subjects; information received by the IRB concerning injuries to subjects shall be reported promptly to the Chancellor who is responsible for reporting to the OHRP; - 3) unanticipated problems; information received by the IRB concerning unanticipated problems involving risks to subjects or other project participants shall be reported promptly to the Chancellor who is responsible for reporting to the OHRP; or - 4) suspension or termination of IRB approval; suspension or termination of approval of research protocols shall include a statement of the reasons for the IRB's action.
+9. Information, dissemination, and reporting requirements

+- a.
+The IRB shall have the authority and be responsible for promptly reporting information to OHRP on issues such as: - any serious or continuing noncompliance by principal investigators with IRB requirements; this information shall be reported promptly to the Chancellor who is responsible for reporting to the OHRP; - 2) injuries to human subjects; information received by the IRB concerning injuries to subjects shall be reported promptly to the Chancellor who is responsible for reporting to the OHRP; - 3) unanticipated problems; information received by the IRB concerning unanticipated problems involving risks to subjects or other project participants shall be reported promptly to the Chancellor who is responsible for reporting to the OHRP; or - 4) suspension or termination of IRB approval; suspension or termination of approval of research protocols shall include a statement of the reasons for the IRB's action.
 The IRB shall report its decision promptly to the principal investigator, the Dean of Academic Affairs, Chancellor, and the OHRP. - b.
 In conjunction with this requirement, the IRB must be prepared to receive and act on information received from a variety of sources such as human subjects, principal investigators, or other institutional staff. - c.
-The IRB has the authority to suspend a principal investigator or a research collaborator from conducting research with human subjects for a reasonable amount of time in case of gross ethical violations in human subject research or serious non-compliance with IRB requirements that result in harm to human subjects.
+The IRB has the authority to suspend a principal investigator or a research collaborator from conducting research with human subjects for a reasonable amount of time in case of gross ethical violations in human subject research or serious non-compliance with IRB requirements that result in harm to human subjects. - d.
+The IRB has the authority to revoke its approval of a research protocol that was not carried out as approved by the IRB, or was modified and carried out without previous IRB approval.